Why Go Electric?

 Tesla Model 3 MidRangeHonda Civic05001,0001,500

-The pie chart above is a real-time graphical representation of Alberta’s power generation sources.
+For Alberta: The pie chart above is a real-time graphical representation of Alberta’s power generation sources.
 The data is sourced from the Alberta Electric System Operator (AESO).
 Because Alberta has many sources of power it is difficult to determine how much GHGs are emitted per kWh of electrical energy created.
 This built in calculator and drop down menu system is an easy tool for estimating the GHG emissions from an electric vehicle on Alberta’s grid and also allows you to make quick comparisons to many Internal Combustion Engine vehicles.

 Alberta AESO Current Supply Demand Report: